zzFluke/linux_files/README_arch_razer_15_2018.md

    * textext (for inkscape latex rendering)
    * ttf-tw (for Taiwan standard Chinese fonts)
+   * ttf-ms-fonts (legacy Microsoft fonts, does not require windows ISO)
    * noto-fonts-tc
    * mint-x-icons
    * mint-y-icons
    * mint-themes (for better Cinnamon themes)
    * xviewer (for image viewing)
    * qdirstat (for disk usage viewing)
+   * caffeine-ng (for not going to sleep)

 6. Start chromium, download Pycharm, then install.